nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 ## Introduction

-A high-throughput and memory-efficient inference engine for running DeepSeek's R1-Qwen-1.5B model using vLLM.
+A high-throughput and memory-efficient inference engine for running DeepSeek R1-Qwen-1.5B model using vLLM.
 This template provides an OpenAI-compatible API server for the R1-Qwen-1.5B model, optimized for performance using vLLM.
 This model is based on Qwen2.5-Math-1.5B and fine-tuned with DeepSeek-R1 samples, offering efficient performance for lightweight deployments.

 The advantage of using Nosana with DeepSeek R1 is that it simplifies the deployment process, allowing you to focus on model development and optimization.